-Students who would like to upgrade a mark for a particular course, enrol in courses not available at TWS, or complete a credit in advance of the school year (with the approval of the High School Chair(s)) may take courses outside day school.
-This can include courses taken through online learning, Continuing Education, Night School, Summer school or other e-learning platforms.
-Full-time day students must apply and enroll through the High School Administration Office, report those courses upon completion and provide the High School Administrator with an original signed transcript or report card.
+Students who would like to upgrade a mark for a particular course, enrol in courses not available at TWS, or complete a credit in advance of the school year (with the approval of the High School Chair/s) may take courses outside day school.
+This can include courses taken through online learning, Continuing Education, Night School, Summer school or other e-learning platforms, as well as some qualifying Royal Conservatory of Music courses.
+Full-time day students must apply and enroll through the High School Administration Office, report those courses upon completion and provide the High School Administrator with an original signed transcript, report card or certificate.
 The achievement will be recorded on the OST.